 Whether it‘s looking at some log output or looking at some firewall rules, or whatever the case may be, it‘s helpful to show that you can really do the job.
 It‘s great to actually get your foot in the door, but employers want to see that once you get your foot in the door, that you can actually keep it in the door; that you can actually do the job that you‘ve applied for and the job that they‘ve hired you for.

 The CompTIA Security+ exam is definitely a very good exam to kind of show those skills and be able to exhibit that you do have that knowledge to perform whatever job it is that they‘re hiring you for.

-What Other Certifications Does CompTIA Offer?Now of course, CompTIA doesn‘t just stop at the A+, Network+ and Security+.
+What Other Certifications Does CompTIA Offer?Now of course, CompTIA doesn‘t just stop at the CompTIA A+, CompTIA Network+ and CompTIA Security+.
 They do have certifications beyond that, as well.

 If you want to continue your cybersecurity career even further, of course there‘s certifications such as CompTIA Cybersecurity Analyst (CySA+).
-We‘ve also got the CompTIA Advanced Security Practitioner (CASP+), which is their mastery-level certification.
+We also have the CompTIA Advanced Security Practitioner (CASP+), which is their mastery-level certification.
 I also teach both of those classes as well.

 They also have the new CompTIA PenTest+ exam.
 I‘m looking forward to seeing that one here in the very near future as well, but there‘s a lot of different certification bodies out there.

 Why Choose CompTIA?CompTIA is a very good one to start with.
 A lot of the other certifications are definitely kind of more mid-level, maybe even higher-level exams.
 Just like you wouldn‘t start with CASP+, the mastery-level exam, you probably don‘t also want to start with any of those either.